SMERSH: Other activities

 Former Czechoslovak army general and White émigré Sergey Voytsekhovsky was kidnapped from Czechoslovakia by SMERSH in May 1945, and died in a Soviet Gulag in 1951.

 SMERSH activities included "filtering" the soldiers and forced labourers recovered from captivity.
-SMERSH was actively involved in the capture of Soviet citizens who had been active in anti-communist armed groups fighting on the side of Nazi Germany such as the Russian Liberation Army, the Cossack Corps of Pyotr Krasnov, and the Organization of Ukrainian Nationalists.
+SMERSH was actively involved in the capture of Soviet citizens who had been active in anti-communist armed groups fighting on the side of Nazi Germany such as the Russian Liberation Army, the Cossack collaborationist formations (the XV SS Cossack Cavalry Corps and the Kazachi Stan militia), and the Organization of Ukrainian Nationalists.

 As the war concluded, SMERSH was given the assignment of finding Adolf Hitler and, if possible, capturing him alive or recovering his body.
 Red Army officers and SMERSH agents reportedly found Hitler's partially burned corpse near the Führerbunker after his suicide and conducted an investigation to confirm his death and identify the remains that were secretly buried at SMERSH headquarters in Magdeburg until April 1970, when they were exhumed, completely cremated, and dumped.

 SMERSH fought the Armia Krajowa and post-war organisations participating e.g. in the Augustów roundup.

-GUKR SMERSH HQ Organization
+GUKR SMERSH HQ organization

 A separate attachment to GKO decision No. 3222-ss/ov detailed the organisation of SMERSH and its branches in the Army:

 The Smersh organs are a centralized organization.
 At the fronts and military districts the Smersh organs (the NKO Smersh directorates at fronts and NKO Smersh departments at the armies, corps, divisions, brigades, military districts, and other units and organizations of the Red Army) are subordinated to the higher organs. (...)
 The Smersh organs inform Military Councils and commanders of the corresponding units, troops, and organizations of the Red Army on the matters of their work: on the results of their combat with enemy agents, on the penetration of the army units by anti-Soviet elements, and on the results of combat against traitors of the Motherland, deserters, and self mutilators.